Describing Quasi-Graphic Matroids: Biased-graphic matroids

+This observation justifies the following definition.
+Let $M$ be a biased graphic matroid.
+A graph $G$ is a \emph{graph for $M$} if there is a graph $H$ obtained from $G$ by vertex identification that satisfies \BGone, \BGtwo, and \BGthree.
+We also say that $M$ is \emph{represented by $G$}, that $G$ is a \emph{representation for} $M$, and that $M$ is biased-graphic \emph{with graph} $G$.

+Let us provide a brief description of the rationale for this definition.
+A disconnected biased graph $(G,\Bb)$ may have its lift matroid $L(G,\Bb)$ connected.
+We would like to allow such representations.
+Moreover, we would like the restriction of a biased-graphic matroid $M$, say represented by the graph $G$, to be represented by the corresponding subgraph of $G$.
+That is, if $N = M \del X$, and $G$ is a graph for $M$, then we would like that $G \del X$ provide a representation for $N$.
+It turns out that while condition \BGthree\ in the definition of a biased-graphic matroid is crucial, it need not prevent us from allowing disconnected graphs to represent a connected matroid.
+Before we can prove that this is in fact the case, we need to know more about biased-graphic matroids and graphs satisfying \BGone, \BGtwo, and \BGthree.

+When $G$ is a graph for the matroid $M$, we denote by $\Bb_G$ the set of cycles of $G$ that are circuits of $M$, and by $H_G$ a graph obtained from $G$ by vertex identification that satisfies \BGone, \BGtwo, and \BGthree.
+As before, we refer to the cycles in the collection $\Bb_G$ as \emph{balanced}.
+We write $(G,\Bb_G,H_G)_M$, or simply $(G,\Bb,H)$ when $M$ is clear from context, for the triple consisting of the graph $G$ for the matroid $M$ with collection of balanced cycles $\Bb_G$ and graph $H$ obtained from $G$ by vertex identification for which \BGone, \BGtwo, and \BGthree\ hold.
+We say in this case that the triple $(G,\Bb,H)$ provides \emph{biased-graphic credentials} for $M$, and that $(G,\Bb,H)$ \emph{are credentials} for $M$.

+Condition \BGthree\ is required to deal with the unavoidable discrepancies that exist in graph versus matroid connectivity.
+The examples of graphic, frame, and lifted graphic matroids show that we cannot demand that the connectivity of a graph $G$ and of a matroid defined on the edge set of $G$ correspond.
+Graphs Whitney equivalent to a given graph $G$ have precisely the same set of cycles as $G$, so we ask instead just that there exist a Whitney equivalent graph whose components respect those of $M$, in the sense of condition \BGthree.
+In fact, we do not require Whitney flips, just Whitney's vertex identification and cleaving (the inverse of identification) operations.}

-and \item every component of $M$ is contained in a component of $G$. \end{enumerate} That is, $M$ is biased graphic if there is a biased graph $\GB$ such that $M$ is intermediate between $L\GB$ and $F\GB$, so long as distinct components of $M$ do not bridge more than one component of $G$.
-The non-degeneracy condition (3) is required to avoid issues such as that raised by Example \ref{ex:bad_all_loops_example} in Section \ref{sec:Intermediate_matroids}.
+Thus $M$ is biased-graphic if there is a biased graph $\GB$ such that $M$ is intermediate between $L\GB$ and $F\GB$, so long as {there exists a graph $H$ Whitney equivalent to $G$, for which} distinct components of $M$ do not meet more than one component of {$H$, and for which $M$ remains intermediate between $L(H,\Bb)$ and $F(H,\Bb)$.} Condition \BGthree\ is a non-degeneracy condition required to avoid issues such as that raised by Example \ref{ex:bad_all_loops_example} in Section \ref{sec:Intermediate_matroids}.